epsrc-abcd/abcd-website/cocopops/README.md

 how a similar approach can be applied to session types to capture many of the traditional uses of subtyping in type system based on parametric polymorphism.

+#### (TBD)
+##### Dimitris Kouzapas, Glasgow

+This talk will demonstrate the current status of Mungo.
+Mungo is a tool developed to statically check/enforce typestate on Java objects.
+Based on a small subset of Java 1.4 without inheritance, Mungo can statically track the linear usage of fields, variables and parameters of a Java program according to a predeclared typestate.
+Our demonstration examples include the connection between statically enforced typestate and session types by using the Scribble tool to write session protocols and translate them into Mungo protocols.